MSc COMPUTING SCIENCE

-If you are a graduate from any non-computing subject but are interested in computers, this MSc Computing Science course is particularly designed for you to broaden your existing knowledge to computing science.
+If you’re a graduate of any non-computing discipline and interested in digital technologies and computing, our Master's in computing science is particularly designed for you to broaden your existing knowledge of computing science.

-It does not require any previous knowledge or experience of computing as it will start by teaching you the fundamentals of application programming, web development and databases.
-It then steers your learning, based on your own aspirations, towards more advanced specialised areas like software engineering, cyber security, machine learning and data mining, computer vision, and modern embedded technology.
+This course does not require any prior knowledge or experience of computing as it’ll start by teaching you the fundamentals of application programming, web development and databases.
+It then steers your learning, based on your own aspirations, towards more advanced specialised areas like artificial intelligence, machine learning, secure software development, data mining, computer vision, and modern embedded technology.

 When you graduate, you’ll be professionally competitive and highly flexible.
 You’ll be in a great position to take a career in a challenging and changing employment environment.
 Over the years, our graduates have found employment in companies like Microsoft, BT, Aviva, WorldPay, PwC, Morgan Stanley, and China Mobile, and in public sector organisations like the Office for National Statistics or research institutes.